damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## Derive Secular-Rationality and Cosmopolitanism from raw WEVS data

-We provide a file containing the combined World and European Values Survey data called "WEVS"; it contains the 64 common cultural value questions, demogrophic infomrmation.
-The variables are standarized with missing values mean imputed.
+We provide a file containing the combined World and European Values Survey data called "WEVS"; it contains the 64 common cultural value questions, demogrophic infomrmation and the variables are standarized with missing values mean imputed.
 Run "ExtractRandC.R" to use weighted principal component analysis to extract the Secular-Rationality (R) and Cosmopolitanism (C) measures from WEVS data.

 ## Show that birth decade differences are independent of time period using model comparison

 Run "splitSampesByBirthdecadeAndTimeperiod.py" to split the represnaive samples for each nation by birth decade and time period for both Secular-Rationalism and Cosmopolitanism.
 Then "createDataframeForkfold.py" converts all the nation matrices into a dataframe to be used in the model comparison.
-Then run "kfoldModelComparison.R" which compares hierachical linear regressions of increasing complexity, showing that birth decade differneces are indepdent of time period.
+Then run "kfoldModelComparison.R" which compares hierachical linear regressions of increasing complexity, testing whether birth decade differneces are indepdent of time period.

 ## create birth decade time series

-By running "makeBirthDecadeTrends.py" we average each birth cohort over all time periods (using linear imputation to avoid period change bias).
-This creates normalized birth decade time series files for Secular-Rationalism and Cosmopolitanism.
+Running "makeBirthDecadeTrends.py"  averages each birth cohort over all time periods (using linear imputation to avoid period effect bias).
+This creates birth decade time series files for Secular-Rationalism and Cosmopolitanism.

 ## run hierachical time-lagged regression